llchrisll/ROTPDocs/docs/addons/index.md

 Just apply the patches you want and it should work!<br/>
 ![](../images/nemo_patches.png)

-Update: Duo to the recent changes [DATE](<add commit>) the current patch file needs some adjustments,
+Update: Duo to the recent changes [18th January 2025](https://github.com/llchrisll/ROenglishRE/commit/37bab01813ce141f2de4123c9e59d2535ebe82ad) the current patch file needs some adjustments,
 until NEMO updates from my PR.
 So until the PR was merged or the files updated, please follow these steps to make sure the patches will work: